A Time For Crows

 A pair of headlights weaved through cars about a quarter mile back, keeping pace with me.
 My skin crawled as though maggots wormed their way between my shoulder blades.
 There was no way–

 How do you know?

 “No!
-Wake up, girl, wake up.”
+Wake up, lady, wake up.”
 I shook her hand, then leg.
-My hand trembled.
-I tried dialing 911 on my regular phone, but my fingers kept missing the damn buttons.
-I finally got it, and then, I smacked my hand over the plastic seal on the girl’s chest.
+Nothing.
+So I wrapped my arm around her, and pulled her across the seat against me.
+She was slick and clammy.
+She choked, and my hand trembled.
+I reached for my regular phone on the dash and tried dialing 911, but my fingers kept missing the damn buttons.
+I finally got it, and then, I smacked my hand over the plastic seal on the woman’s chest.

 She jerked, eyes popping wide, and her hands grasped mine holding the seal.

-The girl choked, and frothy blood spilled down her lips.
+The lady choked, and frothy blood spilled down her lips.

-“A girl’s been shot,” I said.
+“A woman’s been shot,” I said.
 “She just stopped breathing–”

 “Help is on the way.
 Tell me what happened.”

 I kept my teeth together.
 “She stopped breathing.
 I’m bringing her in.
 I’m on I–95.
 I think the shooter’s still following us–”